indeterminatus/oevsv-sota-diploma/README.md

  * QUARKUS_MAILER_FROM
  * QUARKUS_MAILER_MOCK=false

+If you're not running the application in dev mode, you should specify the following:
+ * QUARKUS_REDIS_HOSTS
+ * QUARKUS_DATASOURCE_JDBC_URL

+To configure the behaviour of the application, following environment variables are supported:
+ * DIPLOMA_MAILING_RECIPIENTS
+ * CHECK_AFTER_DATE

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: